Over the past few weeks I’ve noticed that one of my front tires keeps slowly losing air.

 The Black & Decker ASI300 Inflator is a compact and portable little inflator that’s suitable for anyone looking for an inflation power of up to 160 PSI.

 It weighs just around 6 pounds so it can be left in the trunk or in the garage and quickly grabbed whenever any car tires need to be inflated and to power it up it just needs to be plugged into the cigarette lighter power outlet in the car.

 The pressure gauge is actually illuminated so you can check out what the correct pressure is of the tires even in the dark or in low lighting conditions and it even comes equipped with an automatic shut-off feature that turns the unit off once the pressure you want has been reached.

-Setting a desired pressure is straightforward and is done by a dial with a little red arrow that you can control on the outside of the pressure gauge – just set the red arrow to the pressure you want and the inflator will turn off once that specific pressure is achieved.
+Setting the desired pressure is straightforward and is done by a dial with a little red arrow that you can control on the outside of the pressure gauge – just set the red arrow to the pressure you want and the inflator will turn off once that specific pressure is achieved.